 …which statistically means expect me there.
 I prefer salsa, but I am at every bachata competition, Alexej noted once. :-))

 You know, there was one couple, for example, and they had for every song prepared choreography.
-In those choreos, they had also smile which was false.
+In those choreos, they had also smile, which was false.
 Like everything in that dance was artificial.
 Maybe they are excellent (they are, friends told me they danced with them and they are amazing) but it’s horrible to look at it.
 It’s not fun.
 It’s boring.

-I’m sad that this boring stuff is what I need to do to be able to win even small price.
+I’m sad that this boring stuff is what I need to do to be able to win even a small price.

 I don’t care about winning.
-I want just to enjoy dance and bring the fun.
-So maybe you will see me again and I will again not win anything but I will try my best to do it nicely and mostly, differently. :-)
+I just want to enjoy dance and bring the fun.
+So maybe you will see me again, and I will again not win anything, but I will try my best to do it nicely and mostly, differently. :-)